How To Schedule Posts In WordPress

 - Is your timezone set correctly in your Settings > General section?

 - Check your Post Status.
-Have you saved the post as a “Draft” instead of scheduling it?
+Did you save your post as a Draft instead of scheduling it?

-Automating Post Scheduling With WordPress Plugins
+Automate Post Scheduling With WordPress Plugins

 Queuing Posts For Publishing